gaizkadc/provisioner/README.md

 ```

 ## User client interface
-To get the certificate status on a provisioned cluster:
+To get the certificate status of a provisioned cluster:
 ```
 provisioner-cli cert status [kubeConfigPath] [flags]
 ```

-To provision a new cluster:
+To provision (create) a new cluster:
 ```
 provisioner-cli provision [flags]
 ```